dyc3/senior-design/visualization-requirements.typ

 )

 This visualization is a bit different than the others since multiple instances of the balancer will be on-screen at the same time.
 Balancer nodes will be unique, but grouping for monoliths, rooms, and clients will be active by default.
 No animations aside from node movement will be implemented since this visualization is expected to take the most screen space.

+=== Traffic Heat Map

+The purpose of this visualization is to show where user traffic is coming from

+#figure(
+  image("figures/traffic-heat-visualization.png"),
+  caption: "Figma Mockup of Traffic Heat Map Visualization" )

+This visualization will display a world map with heat circles in regions where there is user traffic.
+Higher concentrations of users will correspond to a bubble with a warmer color.

+=== User Traffic Graph

+The purpose of this visualization is to show the total amount of user traffic to OpenTogetherTube over a selected period of time

+#figure(
+  image("figures/user-traffic-visualization.png"),
+  caption: "Figma Mockup of User Traffic Visualization" )

+The x-axis represents time, the y-axis represents OTT traffic

+=== Latency Graph

+The purpose of this visualization is to show average server latency in real time

+#figure(
+  image("figures/latency-graph-visualization.png"),
+  caption: "Figma Mockup of Latency Graph Visualization" )

+The x-axis represents time, the y-axis represents server latency